adunning/dissertation/07-works.md

 \markboth{Alexander's Works}{Alexander's Works}

-The following catalogue sorts Alexander's works according to the approximate chronology presented in chapter 2, [The Unity of Alexander's Career and His Literary Works], updating the appendix of @hunt:1984schools [pp. 125–149], and taking into account other lists [@esposito:1915unpublished; @sharpe:1997handlist, s.v.
-'Alexander Nequam OSA'].
+The following catalogue presents Alexander's works according to the approximate chronology presented in chapter 2, [The Unity of Alexander's Career and His Literary Works].
+This is an update of @hunt:1984schools [pp. 125–149], itself built on earlier lists [@esposito:1915unpublished; @sharpe:1997handlist, s.v.
+'Alexander Nequam OSA'].<!-- others -->

 ## Major Works